aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## SCRIPT DETAILS

+**What to expect:**
 - No dependencies from other mods or scripts;
+- Run flawlessly for multiplayer and single-player missions;
-- Manually define which markers the faction can use as spawn-points;
+- Manually set which markers the side can use as spawn-points;
-- Create unlimited different types of spawn-points:
+- Create unlimited and different types of spawn-points:
+- Infantry Spawn-points;
+- - Marines Spawn-points; NEW
+- - Ground vehicle spawn-points;
-- - **Common spawn:** for units and ground vehicles;
+- - Nautical and amphibious spawn-points; NEW
-- - **Vehicle spawn:** exclusive for ground vehicles;
+- - Helicopter spawn-points;
-- - **Heli spawn:** exclusive for helicopters;
+- - Air Paradrop for vehicle spawn-points;
-- - **Paradrop spawn:** for units and ground vehicles;
+- - Air Paradrop for people spawn-points;
-- - **Sectorized spawn:** all spawn types can be sectorized to be available only for specific groups/vehicles inside a faction;
 - Spawn-points can be triggered by:
-- - **Mission starts:** right after the mission gets started;
+- - Mission starts;
-- - **Timer delay:** a down count;
+- - Trigger activation;
-- - **Trigger delay:** when some editor's trigger is activated;
+- - Timer;
-- - **Target delay:** when a specific unit or vehicle or building is killed/destroyed;
-- Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns (sectorized or not);
+- - Target status;
-- There's no re-spawn.
+- There is no re-spawn.
 Death is death for units and vehicles spawned by CSWR;
-- Vehicles with turrets spawned by CSWR, when damaged, their gunners will try to never leave the vehicle, doing the last standing in combat;
-- Manually define which markers will be used as one types of destinations (waypoints) for AI units and vehicles;
-- Create unlimited different types of destinations:
+- Create unlimited and different types of destinations:
-- - **Move:** groups will move randomly through your predefined move-markers;
-- - **Watch:** sniper groups will search for the best high position to cover one of your predefined watch-markers;
-- - **Hold:** soldiers, civilians, or ground vehicles (mainly tracked ones) will set position facing a specific direction predefined by you with hold-markers;
-- - **Occupy:** soldiers or civilians will search for a building around a predefined occupy-marker, and will go there, get in and stay;
-- - **Sectorized destination:** all destination types can be sectorized to be available only for specific groups/vehicles inside a faction;
-- Once the destination markers are created, CSWR will take care of taking (or not) the groups there, randomly;
-- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad type, and even ground vehicles and helicopters;
-- Add or remove Night-Vision-Goggles and Flashlights for one or more factions, easily through "True" or "False" management;
-- There are 7 infantry templates and 8 vehicle templates to customize (with modded or original content) for each faction;
-- Define easily how many AI groups are in-game, what squad types they belong, and their behavior: safe, aware, stealth, combat, chaos;
-- Available white and blacklist for buildings and ruins when groups are using Occupy movements;
+- - Move Restrict;
+- - Move Public;
+- - Move Any;
+- - Nautical Move Restrict; NEW
+- - Nautical Move Public; NEW
+- - Nautical Move Any; NEW
+- - Move Watch;
+- - Move Hold;
+- - Move Occupy;
+- Set which vehicles a side will use (including helicopters and boats);
+- Set which units (regardless of the faction or side) a side will use;
+- Set how large is each group-type of a side;
+- Customize the loadout of:
+- - Infantry;
+- - Snipers;
+- - Paratroopers;
+- - Crewmen;
+- - Marines; NEW
+- Set those segments of a side can use Night-vision-Goggles:
+- - Only Infantry;
+- - Only Snipers;
+- - Only Paratroopers;
+- - Only Marines; NEW
+- - All of them;
+- - No one;
+- - Set if a side has Flashlights as an alternative for Night-visions;
+- Set what behavior each group and vehicle start the game:
+- - Safe;
+- - Aware;
+- - Combat;
+- - Stealth;
+- - Chaos;
-- All vehicles and units spawned by CSWR can be (ON/OFF) editable by Zeus;
+- Set if all vehicles and units spawned by CSWR are editable by Zeus;
 - Set if the CSWR should wait for another script load first on the server;
+- Debugging:
-- **Debugging:** Mission Editor has a friendly error handling;
+- - Friendly error handling;
-- **Debugging:** Mission Editor has a hint monitor to control some AI numbers during the tests;
+- - Hint monitor to control some AI numbers;
-- **Debugging:** full documentation available.
+- - Full documentation is available.

 __